intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 In addition an explicit "Send Reply To" address may be provided that is used for processing the liaison statement.
-This address is usually not a personal address but rather a generic address associated to role.
+This address is usually not a personal address but rather a generic address associated to a role.
 For liaison statements sent by the IETF, this address should be the alias of the liaison manager, if applicable, or an address maintained by the IAB for liaison management such as liaison-coordination@iab.org.
 Having these more central contact points to send liaison statements to, helps to ensure that all statements get recorded correctly and